xavier-hennessy/sams_pod/README.md

-# Website for a podcast without a name
+# The Dream Machine Website
 Will start off its life as a static page serving yt links.
 Very much a work in progess and more of a learning exercise than anything else.

 ### Some things to consider